infinum/wordpress-handbook/Development environment setup/Setting up development environment.md

 ### Default local TLD

 When setting up local projects it's important to **avoid using the reserved `.dev` top-level domain (TLD)**.
 At Infinum, we chose `.test`, as our local TLD of choice.
-Laravel Herd uses `.test` by default, so no additional config should be needed.
+Laravel Herd uses `.test` by default, so no additional config is needed.

 If the client project has a production URL: